JamesKindon/jkindon.github.io/_drafts/fslogix-container-replication-with-bvckup2.md

 For any queries, the [support forum](https://bvckup2.com/support/forum/topic/438) is typically my go to in the first instance.

+It's also worth noting that there are a few other awesome utilities available which are [great additions to the toolbag](https://iobureau.com/#peanuts)

 ### Backup Settings

 The basics are typically, well, basic....
 Install the tool on your server that you are replicating from - this is not a hard and fast, but so far it's been the most efficient way of configuring replication jobs for me